-When the Tax Reform Act of 1986 passed, real estate investors were no longer able to deduct their losses from their income.
+The Tax Reform Act of 1986 was one of the top priorities for President Reagan.
+The wealthiest Americans benefitted from a dramatic reduction in income tax, but the rental industry took a hit.
+Real estate investors were no longer able to deduct property losses from their income.
 The only way for them to profit was to make sure each property produced actual income.
-Owners and investors now had to bring in property managers who understood the economy and could successfully market properties during hard times.
+As a result, many owners and investors had to bring in property managers who understood the economy and could successfully market properties during hard times.

 The real estate industry grew more complex around this time as well:

-- Fair housing laws become trickier to navigate, requiring a property manager well-versed in changing policy matters.
+- Fair housing laws become trickier to navigate, requiring property managers who were well-versed in the latest policies

-In fact, Anant Yardi built the first Yardi program because he owned a few properties in Santa Barbara and needed software to manage them.
-(It’s often said that necessity is the mother of invention.)
-What started as a personal project evolved into one of the most popular and comprehensive real estate technology companies in the world.
-To this day — over 35 years later — Yardi Systems remains a family-owned business.
+Founder and CEO Anant Yardi built that first program because he owned a few properties in Santa Barbara and wanted specialized software to manage them.
+What started as a personal project evolved into one of the most prominent names in real estate technology companies worldwide.
+It started as a family-owned business, and 40 years later, Yardi Systems remains a family-owned business.

-Undeniably, the housing crisis and Great Recession of 2008 changed many lives.
+Undeniably, the housing crisis and Great Recession of 2008 was an historically catastrophic event.
 Unemployment skyrocketed, homes were foreclosed and wages stagnated.
-During that same period, the rise of online shopping coupled with the recession triggered declines across the retail landscape.
+During that same period, the rise of online shopping, coupled with the recession, triggered declines across the brick-and-mortar retail landscape.

 Lessons from the history of property management